 - a.
-Electing elders and trustees (as well as deacons, if the congregation chooses [see 2.03]). - b.
-Calling a pastor/head of staff, associate pastor, or to request the dissolution of such calls, unless the dissolution has already been affected by the resignation or retirement of the pastor/head of staff (associate pastor), where such resignation or retirement has been accepted by the session and presbytery. - c.
+Electing elders, deacons (if the congregation chooses [See 2.03]), trustees, and if required by a congregation's own rule, Pastor or Associate Pastor Nominating Committees. - b.
+Calling a pastor/head of staff, associate pastor, or to request the dissolution of such calls, unless the dissolution has already been effected by the resignation or retirement of the pastor/head of staff (associate pastor), where such resignation or retirement has been accepted by the session and presbytery. - c.
 Buying, mortgaging, transferring, or selling real property. - d.
 Requesting that presbytery dismiss the congregation to another presbytery of ECO, or requesting that the presbytery dismiss the congregation to another Reformed body.
 (Either requires a super-majority of two-thirds of the covenant partners present). - e.
 Approving any amendments to the congregation's articles of incorporation, bylaws or other corporate governing documents and dissolution, merger and any other corporate action requiring voting member approval. - f.
 Authorizing assistant pastors to serve on session with voice and vote by the congregation's own rule.